mer-hybris/hadk.sailfishos.org/android.rst

   device/samsung/smdk4412-common in /home/nemo/android/.repo/manifest.xml*,
   remove the local manifest with ``rm .repo/local_manifests/roomservice.xml``
-* In some cases (with parallel builds), the build can fail, in this case, use ``mka hybris-hal -j1`` to retry with a non-parallel build and see the error message without output from parallel jobs.
+* In some cases (with parallel builds), the build can fail, in this case, use ``make -j1 hybris-hal`` to retry with a non-parallel build and see the error message without output from parallel jobs.
 The build usually ends with:

 .. code-block:: console